 Section 4.
 Meetings

-There shall be an Annual Meeting of the Association at such time and place as the Board of Directors shall determine.
+There shall be an Annual Meeting of the Association at such time and place as determined by the University in consultation with the Executive Committee.
 Additional meetings of the Association shall be subject to the discretion of the Board of Directors.

 ARTICLE IV.
 BOARD OF DIRECTORS OF THE ASSOCIATION